AduragbemiOyinlola/MentornessInternship/Reel-Task/presentation.md

 <!-- _class: invert -->
 ![image width:1150](./Images/simplequery.png)

-The query above is to get all the flieds from the _Orders2016_ view and retrievinf the first five rows on the data.
+The query above is to get all the flieds from the _Orders2016_ view and retrieving the first five rows on the data.

 ![image width:1150](./Images/simpleoutput.png)

 ---

-Syntax for creating a _View_ from two (2) table
+Syntax for creating a _View_ from two (2) tables

 ```
 CREATE VIEW view_name AS